 Read on to learn more about how to care for hyacinth.

 - Hyacinths are best planted during harvest season, that is, autumn.

-- As with most bulbs, they need a nutrient-rich, well-drained soil in full direct sunlight.
+- As with most hyacinths bulbs like Hyacinthus orientalis need a nutrient-rich, well-drained soil in full direct sunlight.

 - Ensure the ground you are planting has been cleared of weeds, and incorporate some organic matter.
 For example, spread fully decayed organic manure, composted green waste or fertilizer into the soil bed.
 This will enhance the well-drained soil quality and add some nutrient supplements.